tangrams/tangram-docs/pages/draw.md

 ####`cap`
 Optional _string_, one of `butt`, `square`, or `round` following the [SVG protocol](http://www.w3.org/TR/SVG/painting.html#StrokeLinecapProperty).
 Default is `butt`.

-Sets the shape of the ends of features drawn with a `lines` style.
+Applies to the `lines` style.
+Sets the shape of the ends of features.

 ```yaml
 draw: